trieuphatluu/cookiecutter_pypackage/README.md

 ## Introduction

-This template use cookiecutter to greate required files and directories for your python packages.
+This template use cookiecutter to generate required files and directories for your python packages.

 -   GitHub repo: https://github.com/trieuphatluu/cookiecutter_pypackage
--   Free software: BSD license
+-   Free software: MIT license

 ## Features

--   Create project template for python package.
 -   Generate the following files and folders for your python package

 ```bash